Improving Angular Performance Scores By Over 150%

 After applying these optimizations and maintaining vigilance through CI, we achieved:

-All metrics now fall within Google's "Good" thresholds for Core Web Vitals.
 More importantly, we established a performance budget and automated guardrails to prevent regressions in future development cycles.

 Conclusion